Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S1: Details about Writing Task

-For \textit{Margaret Atwood, Kazuo Ishiguro, Salman Rushdie and Haruki Murakami} we finetuned GPT-4o for 1 epoch as they had multiple books/longer books.
-For the rest of the authors we finetuned for 3 epochs.
-We use default finetuning parameters set by OpenAI in addition to setting batch size as 1 and LR multiplier as 2.
-Table \ref{fig:overlap} shows that finetune models don't regurgitate a lot of verbatim text from the training corpus (author's entire oeuvre).
+For \textit{Margaret Atwood, Kazuo Ishiguro, Salman Rushdie and Haruki Murakami} we fine-tuned GPT-4o for 1 epoch as they had multiple books/longer books.
+For the rest of the authors we fine-tuned for 3 epochs.
+We use default fine-tuning parameters set by OpenAI in addition to setting batch size as 1 and LR multiplier as 2.
+Figure \ref{fig:overlap} shows that fine-tuned models don't regurgitate a lot of verbatim text from the training corpus (author's entire oeuvre).
 We should also note that some of these words are also part of the Content in the instruction which would anyway appear in the text and should not be penalized.
 For all generation(prompting or fine-tuning default temperature=1.0 was used)